Hornblower Hybrid: New York Hornblower Hybrid

 Two years after the introduction of the San Francisco vessel, Hornblower Cruises subsidiary Statue Cruises announced works on a second ship.
 The New York Hornblower Hybrid was completed on October 26, 2011.

 In addition to using solar power, wind power, and low-emission diesel, the New York Hornblower Hybrid also runs on hydrogen fuel cells, making it the first hydrogen hybrid ferry in the world.
 The Hybrid is 168 feet long by 40 feet wide and designed to carry 600 passengers.
 It features two Helix wind 5-kilowatt wind turbines, a 20 kilowatt solar array, LEED certified carpets, LED lighting, and an interior made partly of recycled and sustainable materials.

 Alcatraz Clipper Hybrid

 The Alcatraz Clipper Hybrid was originally constructed in the early 1970s as a vessel to serve Catalina Island.
 Hornblower Cruises subsidiary Alcatraz Cruises acquired the vessel in 2008 and retrofitted it to have Tier II engines with a Selective Catalytic Reduction (SCR) units.
 In 2011 Alcatraz Cruises implemented Hornblower's Hybrid technology.

 Environmental impact

-In 2008, the operator announced it hoped to achieve 75% fuel consumption reduction thanks to the San Francisco Hornblower Hybrid's technology, however no independent evaluation of the vessel's ecological impact has been published.
+In 2008, the operator announced that it hoped to achieve 75% fuel consumption reduction using the San Francisco Hornblower Hybrid's technology, However, no independent evaluation of the vessel's ecological impact has been published.
+The San Francisco Hornblower Hybrid underwent a refit in 2024 that eliminated its hybrid propulsion system, reverting to a diesel powered boat.